ysabri/GitDrive/docs/index.rst

         The second is for fetching a specific ref.
 Given the name of the ref the function will fetch it down.
 Again this does fetch from origin and does not check whether the remote repository exists.
-This also does not check the existance of the given ref.
+This also does not check the existence of the given ref.

         :Notice:
             The authentication is not implemented for this as well, in fact it is not